 Nutrition Panel Format: To the immediate right of the macronutrients (fat, cholesterol, sodium, carbohydrate and protein), the amount of each nutrient is listed in grams or milligrams.
 In addition, all nutrients must be shown as percentages of the Daily Values, which compare the amount of a nutrient or other component in a serving of food to the amount recommended for daily consumption.
 For the first time, a column headed “% Daily Value” (% DV) appears on the far right side of the nutrients, also.
 Note: This column does not add up vertically to 100%.

 The % Daily Value helps you determine whether the nutrients in a serving of food contribute a lot or a little to your daily intake.
 Generally, 20% DV or more is considered a high source of a nutrient, while 5% DV or less is a low source.
 The % DV also shows how the food fits into an overall daily diet based on 2,000 calories.
-You may need more or less than that amount, depending on how many calories you need for a healthy weight.
+You may need more or less than that amount, depending on how many calories you need to maintain a healthy weight.

 Top Section of the Label: One of two main sections of the Nutrition Facts label, the top section contains product-specific information.
 This includes serving size, calories, and nutrient information, which varies with each food product.

 Serving size is standardized to be consistent between similar products, making it easy to compare nutrient content.
 Pay attention to the serving size (the amount for one serving) and the number of servings in the package.
 Compare this to how much YOU actually eat or drink.
 If the serving size is ½ cup and you eat a cup, then you are getting twice the calories, fat and other nutrients listed on the label.
-Similarly, if the serving size for a soft drink is 8 ounces and you drink the entire 20-ounce bottle, then you are consuming 2.5 servings.

 Calories are a measure of how much energy is in a serving of food.
 This section of the label can help you manage your weight.
 Look at the total calories per serving, as well as the calories from fat.
 Eating too many total calories per day is linked to obesity and overweight.
 It doesn’t matter whether the calories are from protein, carbohydrate, or fat.